maria861/Lab_Reconstruction-of-DOSY-NMR/convex optimization/homework1/README.md

-# Master_MVA_ENS.
+# Homework 1 Convex Optimization
-Here are my solutions for the first assignement in Rienforcement Learning given by Prof Alessandro Lazaaric and Matteo Pirotta.
+Here are my solutions for the first homework in convex optimization